 The Trust Deed for the Funds requires the Investment Manager to invest the assets of each Fund in accordance with the Statement of Investment Policy and Objectives ("SIPO"), in order to manage risk.
 The Funds' activities expose them to a variety of financial risks: market risk (including currency risk, cash flow interest rate risk and price risk), credit risk and liquidity risk.
-The Funds' overall risk management programme seeks to maximise the returns derived for the level of risk to which the Funds' financial performance.
+The Funds' overall risk management programme seeks to maximise the returns derived for the level of risk to which the Funds are exposed and seeks to minimise potential adverse effects on the Funds' financial performance.

 All securities investments present a risk of loss of capital.
-The Funds hold financial instruments in unlisted unit trusts (funds) and cash and cash equivalents where the maximum loss of capital is limited to the carrying value of those positions.
+The Funds holds financial instruments in unlisted unit trusts (funds) and cash and cash equivalents where the maximum loss of capital is limited to the carrying value of those positions.

-The Global Fund - Long (PIE) and the Global Fund (PIE) are also indirectly exposed to risk factors such as credit risk and interest rate risk via its investments in the Antipodes Unit Trusts (refer to the Related parties note 7).
+The Global Value Fund (PIE) and the Global Fund (PIE) are also indirectly exposed to risk factors such as credit risk and interest rate risk via its investments in the Antipodes Unit Trusts (refer to the Related parties note 7).
 However, the risk management notes outlined below are not prepared on a look through basis.